RicT1969/Project-1-Bootcamp---Data-Visualisation-and-Analysis/README.md

 Identify Hospital size by considering their hospital beds

    References for hospital size vs beds definition(city): https://www.rasmussen.edu/degrees/health-sciences/blog/types-of-hospitals/

      - Small hospitals: fewer than 100 beds
      - Medium hospitals: between 100 to 499 beds
      - Large hospitals:  500 or more beds

    References for hospital size vs beds definition(rural)
      - Hospitals size smaller, often less than 100 beds

      Step 1: Incooperate with hospital mapping data (process in Q5c), using geoview map to identify each studied LGA of their nearest and nearby hospitals.

      Step2: Select the name of the main hospital of each LGAs from geoview map, manually filter the name of the hospital into the data and create new dataframe.

+     Step 3: Also checking hospital local network health data to ensure these hospitals have any links to other big equipped hospitals in the municipality.

      Step 3: In combination with the use of Google map to identify travel time needed for further analysis.

-     Step 4: Categorised hospitals by regional and major cities into 2 different dataframe for further analysis.
+     Step 4: Categorised hospitals by regional and major cities into 2 different dataframe.

+     Step 5: Plot bar graph to visualise the number of hospital beds for each cities, and identify city concerns with hospital beds below 250.

+Question 5d:

+Further analysis made on City of Bawbaw and Whittlesea (from Q5c step 4)

+    Step 1: Both Baw Baw and Whittlesea shown no closest hospitals nearby, by observing hospital mapping data processed in Q5c, it is found out that the geocoordinates points given were located surrounding nature reserve.
+Hence, addresses of local shire council is used as the main city reference point that depicts most population located.

+    Step 2: Then the geocoordinates of local shire are used to find the nearest hospitals in the municipality.

+    Step 3: Geoview map is also used to identify location of population vs hospitals locations.

 Question 5c:

  Combine all data and make final analysis.

      Step 1: Process raw data of the hospital mapping.
 This data has all the public hospitals in whole Australia, only select Victoria.

      Step 2: Using the provided geocoordinates given, plot data using hvplot to identify hospitals location across victoria map.

-     Step 3: Import data from Q5a (aged group bar graph), and Q5b(hospital beds dataframe), combine all these dats to be used into analysis
+     Step 3: Import data from Q5a (aged group bar graph) and Q5b(hospital beds barplots), combine all these data to be used into analysis

      Step 4 :LGA studied derived from analysis in Q1 and Q5a
       - Cities with no hospital found: BawBaw and Whittlesea